 Our initial meeting focuses on inspiration images and your vision for your home.
 Then the furnishings budget and space plan come into discussion, as we ask a number of relevant questions to help us understand your primary goals for the project and determine your desired aesthetic.

 PHASE TWO: DESIGN

-Our second meeting kicks off with our initial design presentation.
+Our second phase kicks off with our initial design presentation.
 The client may see furnishings plans, concept boards and even fabric samples.
 This is conceptual, and details will come later in the process.
 Based on your feedback, the design is refined and additional meetings will continue as needed.
 Feedback is crucial for the design team to move forward in the process.

 PHASE THREE: DEVELOP

 As design details are meticulously considered, additional meetings occur as needed for furnishings refinements.
 Furnishings proposals are presented to the client for approval and order procurement begins.

 The design now starts to become a reality!
 We continue to manage the procurement phase and oversee furnishings installations.
 Art and accessories are also discussed at this stage to assess what is needed.

 STARTING THE PROCESS || BUDGET AND SPACE PLAN

 Our first meeting after inspiration discussions will include a line-item budget and a furnishings space plan.
 It is vital at this point for the client to provide any inspiration images to ensure the Etch team has the client’s vision and goals at the forefront of their design.
 Design selections and concepts will be provided at a later phase in the process.

 Budgets include furnishings only.
 Please let the design team know if you would like the budget to include the Etch design fee, mattresses, box springs, bedding, accessories, art, or other items.